All Articles

 Overview:

-One of the biggest challenges for any sales team is efficiently managing your communications and tracking your progress.
-When you’re juggling both prospective leads and existing customers, you’ll need a way to keep your contacts organized and maximize your chances of closing a sale.
+One of the biggest challenges for any sales team is efficiently managing communications and tracking progress.
+When you're juggling prospective leads and existing customers, you'll need a way to keep your contacts organized and maximize your chances of closing a sale.

 This is where your sales pipeline comes in.
-A sales pipeline is a tool you can use to track each customer as they move through the stages of your sales process, from the initial lead all the way to closing the sale.
+A sales pipeline is a tool for tracking each customer as they move through the stages of your sales process, from the initial lead to closing the sale.

 Here's how to build and manage an effective sales pipeline for your team.